szermatt/visual-replace/docs/source/usage.rst

 Once this is done, launch :code:`visual-replace` with the keybinding you chose.

-You'll see, something like the following in the minibuffer `Replace from point [...]: ┃ →`, see also the example below.
+You'll see, something like the following in the minibuffer `Replace from point [...]: ┃ →`.
+The text before the arrow is the text to replace and the text after the arrow is the replacement.
+You can navigate back and forth with :kbd:`TAB` or by moving the cursor.

+See also the example below.

   .. image:: ../../images/capture_blue.png
     :width: 600
     :alt: Screen grab showing Visual Replace in action

-The text before the arrow is the text to replace and the text after the arrow is the replacement.
-You can navigate back and forth with :kbd:`TAB` or by moving the cursor.
-Once both fields are filled, press :kbd:`RET` to call :code:`string-replace` to execute the replacement.
+Once both fields are filled, press :kbd:`RET` to execute the replacement.

+When there's no replacement :kbd:`RET` instead moves the cursor to the replacement, in case muscle memory kicks in and you type: *text to replace* :kbd:`RET` *replacement* :kbd:`RET`.
+That'll work.

 The prompt also displays the mode of replacement: